-The Group will remain cautious in view of the uncertainties and will continue to focus on completing and delivering all on-going projects within scheduled time, budget and quality to meet the challenges ahead.
+Above all, the Group will remain cautious after a sluggish 2016 and against the backdrop of economic uncertainties.
+The main agenda for the Group is to remain focus on delivering all on-going projects within scheduled time, budget and quality to meet the challenges ahead.